Web Accessibility in Europe: The Full Compliance Guide

 Why should your EU-based business rush to welcome website accessibility?

-Keep in mind that by June 2025, computers and operating systems, equipment for telecommunication services, e-readers, and more are obligated to meet compliance standards.
+By June 2025, computers and operating systems, equipment for telecommunication services, e-readers, and more are obligated to meet compliance standards.

 WAD, EAA and EN 301-549